Skip to main content

 Step 2: Take the ATI TEAS (Test of Essential Academic Skills)

-• At the Bryan Campus Testing Center
+• Bryan Campus Testing Center

 Step 3: Complete the Allied Health Program Student Application